lawrencegranda/garbage-segmentation/README.md

 ## Model Architecture
 The garbage detection model is built using Python and leverages popular deep learning frameworks - Keras and TensorFlow.
-The core of the model is based on the uNet architecture, which has 3,850,629 parameters for precise and accurate segmentation.
-To expedite the training process and improve performance, the model employs a pretrained EfficientNetB3 backbone with weights pretrained on the IMagenet dataset.
+The core of the model is based on the [uNet architecture](https://arxiv.org/abs/1505.04597), which has 3,850,629 parameters for precise and accurate segmentation.
+To expedite the training process and improve performance, the model employs a pretrained EfficientNetB3 backbone with weights pretrained on the [ImageNet](https://www.image-net.org/) dataset.

 ## Model Performance